avirgos/deploy-glpi/glpi/README.md

 ## Automatic

+> **ℹ️ Note**
-ℹ️ You don't need to clone the GitHub repository first, as the Ansible playbook will already be looking for it and will put it in `/opt/deploy-glpi`.
+> You don't need to clone the GitHub repository first, as the Ansible playbook will already be looking for it and will put it in `/opt/deploy-glpi`.

 `deploy-glpi.yml`: